President Franklin Delano Roosevelt Empowered Polio Survivors and Raised Public Awareness

 He used a cane and was never seen in public in his wheelchair.
 Many pictures of the era show him standing upright, supported on one side by an aide or one of his sons.
 The press agreed to never photograph him entering or exiting a car.

-However, FDR did acknowledge that he had polio and that his struggles with it helped define his character.
+However, Roosevelt did acknowledge that he had polio and that his struggles with it helped define his character.
 His optimism and refusal to be defeated by polio gave the public hope that they too could overcome their problems.

-FDR Empowered Polio Survivors
+President F.D.
+Roosevelt Empowered Polio Survivors

 “Once in the White House, Roosevelt became a potent symbol for polio victims and their families.
 Like most Americans, they viewed him through the lens that he himself had created: as an inspiring figure who had overcome an illness, not as a cripple with a permanent disability.
 The mother of a boy in leg braces wrote, ‘Every time I hear your voice on the radio and read about your attitude towards physical handicaps — that they don’t amount to a ‘hill of beans’ — I am strengthened and my courage is renewed…Your life is, in a way, an answer to my prayers.’”Polio: An American Story